emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 directly access and use the data in place instead of first transferring it to a local machine.
 Inactive data can be put in longer-term storage; this is less expensive, but can take longer to retrieve.
-Some storage systems automatically migrate 'stale' files to longer term storage.
-Alternatively, some computing can be done 'in the database' or 'on disk' via database query languages (e.g. SQL, MapReduce) that perform basic arithmetic, or via the use of procedural languages (e.g. R, Python, C) embedded in the database server.
+Some storage systems automatically migrate "stale" files to longer-term storage.
+Alternatively, some computing can be done "in the database" or "on disk" via database query languages (e.g., SQL, MapReduce) that perform basic arithmetic, or via the use of procedural languages (e.g., R, Python, C) embedded in the database server.
 Modern database technologies such as HDFS and Spark allow these computations to be done on data of almost any size.
-When data is larger than locally available RAM, it can be handled by conducting analyses on a 'big memory' node, which most high-performance computing centers have deployed.
-Relying on tight software/hardware integration, these can allow for the analysis of datasets around 1-4 TB in size.
+When data is larger than locally available RAM, it can be handled by conducting analyses on a "big memory" node, which most high-performance computing centers have deployed.
+Relying on tight software/hardware integration, these can allow for the analysis of datasets around 1--4 TB in size.
 This allows the user to read in and use a large dataset without special tools.

-If you regularly only need access to a small subset of your data or need to share it with many collaborators, a web-based API (Application Programming Interface) might be a good solution.
-Using this method, many users can send requests to a web service which can subset the data, perform in-database computation, and return smaller volumes of data as specific slices.
-Tools based on web services make it easier to find and download data, and facilitate analysis via reproducible scripts.
+If you regularly only need access to a small subset of your data or need to share it with many collaborators, an online API (Application Programming Interface) might be a good solution.
+Using this method, many users can send requests to a online service that can subset the data, perform in-database computation, and return smaller volumes of data as specific slices.
+Tools based on online services make it easier to find and download data, and they facilitate analysis via reproducible scripts.
 However, they can also lead to excessive and careless abuse of resources without proper safeguards in place.
-The time required to re-download and recompute results can be reduced by 'caching'.
+The time required to re-download and re-compute results can be reduced by "caching".
 Caching stores copies of downloads and generated files that are recognized when the same script is run multiple times.